-We are an enterprising and professional group working in cinema, culture, academia and digital marketing.
-By using our experience in the animated world, we want to help create a wider audience that can enjoy and understand what animated art is all about.
-As we organize ReAnima International Animated Film Festival, embracing novelty, variety and international influences are our means to achieve our goals.
+We are an enterprising and professional group working in cinema, animation, culture, academia and digital marketing.
+By using our experiences in the animated world, we want to help create a wider audience that can enjoy and understand what animated art is all about.
+As we organize ReAnima International Animation Festival, embracing novelty, variety and international influences are our means to achieve our goals.

-It is perhaps this independent and outside-the-rules spirit that made him seriously consider founding ReAnima in Bergen, an improbable place for an outside-the-rules international animation festival.
+It is perhaps this independent and outside-the-rules spirit that made him seriously consider founding ReAnima in Bergen.
 He believes that the ReAnima festival is a cultural and artistic channel for bringing new perspectives and helping us to understand and maintain a dialogue with the global environment in our times.

 Solveig was born and raised in Bergen.
 She has a degree in Visual Arts obtained at Sunnhordland Folk High School, Intercultural Understanding obtained at NLA University College, and she has graduated as a disability nurse.
 Her educational background reflects her desire and need to make personal contributions to society.
 Through her work, Solveig realized that creativity can be a good tool for disabled people to express their feelings and emotions.
 This is why she wants to continue studying expressive arts therapy.
 Furthermore, she is highly committed to promoting international animation.